Advice on Your Writing From an Experienced Author

 Members may submit proposals, manuscripts or writing samples up to 15 pages in any genre for consultation.
 The VWiR will read your submission and be prepared to discuss your work and answer your questions during your consultation.

-Members can access this free service a maximum of one session per month, up to three sessions per residency period.
+Members can access this free service a maximum of one session per month, up to two sessions per residency period.

 Who Can Access This Service